Recipe automations

 1. Validates the snapshot.

-3. Checks credentials — every credential reference in the snapshot must be owned by you (or be private and grantable).
-If not, you'll get WORKFLOW_CREDENTIAL_GRANT with the suggested action: "Reconnect or select a passport you own, then deploy again."
+2. Checks credentials - every credential reference in the snapshot must be owned by you (or be private and grantable).
+If not, you'll get an error with the suggested action: "Reconnect or select a passport you own, then deploy again."

-4. Confirms there's no existing deployment for this recipe (otherwise WORKFLOW_ALREADY_DEPLOYED — use Update deployment instead).
+3. Confirms there's no existing deployment for this recipe.

 The recipe now appears in /automate.